Lake Anderson

 Here is a Weed Identification Guide.
 Also see the Lake Weeds page.Are there nice looking native plants I can plant on the shore?

 Yes!
 It's easy choosing the right ones: Lakeshore Planting Guide (pdf).
 Look here for great local native plant nurseries.
-Did you know Alderbrook Resort landscapes with native plants?I want to build a dock, who do I talk to?
+Did you know Alderbrook Resort landscapes exclusively with native plants?I want to build a dock, who do I talk to?

 Mason County Planning, and LLVCC for required permits.Where are some resources I can research myself?

-Start with the Resources Page or reach out the Mason Conservation District.Should we care about protecting the lake?
-Do other lakes have problems?
+Start with the Resources Page or reach out the Mason Conservation District.Are there leeches in the lake?